caprazzo/Minima/readme.markdown

 * -Dminima.db.dir=./minima-db - database directory, defaults to ./minima-db and is created if it does not exist
 * -Dminima.board.default.title=Minima - default board title (as shown on the index page).
 Defaults to "Minima"
 * -Dminima.password="" - password to protect this minima instance.
 By default there is no password and the board is open to all
+* -Dminima.public.view=false - if this is set to true and a password is configured, non-authenticated users can see but not modify the board

 ## For developers